 Teaching kids how to budget their money is a life skill that can begin at an early age.
 Here are a few ways you can help your kids get started.

 “I forget what I’m saving my money for.”
 My youngest said as we walked around Target.
 “So can I get something with my allowance?”

 And therein was the problem.

 It’s not that my daughter had seen something on a shelf and decided she wanted it.
 With $20 in her savings jar back home, she just wanted ANYTHING and had forgotten why she’d put that $20 aside.

 My daughter was falling into the mindset many adults do: satisfying instant gratification instead of saving towards a larger goal.

 Speak to any financial planner and they’ll tell you learning how to budget money and live within a budget is an essential skill to a secure financial future.
 A budget provides a plan to ensure all of a family’s or individual’s needs are covered.

 So helping young kids learn that budgeting can help them achieve their financial goals (however minor those goals may be at this age) is a valuable lesson that will help them into adulthood.

 The Trick to Getting Kids to Budget and Save Their Money

 Something had to change.
 Clearly, my daughter didn’t understand the value of setting money aside for a greater goal.

-Over a year ago I had set up an allowance for both my girls – including jars that divided their money between spending money, savings, and money to donate.
+Over a year ago I set up an allowance for both my girls – including jars that divided their money between spending money, savings, and money to donate.
 So far the girls had begun to better understand that items we buy in the store require money and that money is finite.

 But the idea of setting money aside, or rather delaying gratification, was still not getting through.
 More was needed to teach them how to budget their money.